Shopify/shopify-api-ruby/CONTRIBUTING.md

 General questions about the Shopify API and usage of this package (not neccessarily a bug) should be posted on the [Shopify forums](https://ecommerce.shopify.com/c/shopify-apis-and-technology).

-When in doubt post on the forum first as more people are monitoring there and you'll likely get your answer quicker.
+When in doubt, post on the forum first.
+You'll likely have your questions answered more quickly if you post there; more people monitor the forum than Github.